Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_01_Custom_Platform/README.md

 ### Software Platform

 After creating the hardware platform (XSA) with the AI Engine IP through Vivado, import this XSA into the Vitis environment and create the software platform.
-You will then add the aie_runtime, Linux, and standalone (bare-metal) domains into the software platform.
+Then add the aie_runtime, Linux, and standalone (bare-metal) domains into the software platform.
 The domains are configured with prebuilt Petalinux software components.
-Review Steps 2 and 3 of the [Versal Custom Platform Creation Tutorial](https://github.com/Xilinx/Vitis-Tutorials/blob/master/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/README.md) if you want to learn how to create the Petalinux software components from scratch.
+Review Steps 2 and 3 of the [Versal Custom Platform Creation Tutorial](https://github.com/Xilinx/Vitis-Tutorials/blob/2023.1/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/README.md) if you want to learn how to create the Petalinux software components from scratch.

 Certain software components distributed with this tutorial are licensed under open source licenses, such as the GPL and BSD, source files for these materials are located at the following locations: